binerogroup/documentation/_sources/getting-started/managing-your-cloud/index.rst.txt

 Managing your cloud
 ===================

-The Binero cloud platform has multiple interfaces to manage your services each with its unique features and benefits.
+The Binero cloud platform has different interfaces to manage your services each with its unique features and benefits.

 .. important::